·7 min read

 Will Bukit Bintang prices go up?

-Expect 2–4% annual appreciation driven by MRT connectivity, TRX spillover demand, and declining developable land supply in the precinct.
+Expect 2 to 4% annual appreciation driven by MRT connectivity, TRX spillover demand, and declining developable land supply in the precinct.

 Are Bukit Bintang condos overpriced?